Expand your professional training

 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up-to-date and effective eating disorder treatment through multiple research projects with the University of Minnesota.
-Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and REDC to provide the most effective and comprehensive treatment, care, and training.
-Talk to one of our professionals today at 1-888-364-5977 to learn more about our advanced training opportunities.
+Our staff also participate in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and REDC to provide the most effective and comprehensive treatment, care, and training.
+Talk to one of our professionals today at 1-888-364-5977 to learn more about our advanced training opportunities for students.

 Professional development opportunities

 The Emily Program offers a variety of educational opportunities for professionals:

 Student internships, fellowships, practicums, and dietetic training